Bose QuietComfort 35 II Review

 |Microphone for voice?||Yes||Yes||Yes||Yes||Yes|

 |Onboard buttons||Volume, play/pause, forward/back, noise cancelling||Volume, change track, take/make calls||Volume, play/pause, forward/back, noise cancelling, voice assistant, power/bluetooth, answer/decline/mute calls||Volume, multifunction, power, NC||Volume, play/pause, forward/back, noise cancelling, voice assistant, power/bluetooth, answer/decline/mute calls|

 Our Analysis and Test Results

-The Bose QuietComfort 35 II is one of the best sets of wireless headphones that we tested.
+The Bose QuietComfort 35 II is one of the best noise cancelling headphones we tested.
 Though dethroned from their long reign at the top of the field, we would still recommend these headphones without reservation.

 Yes, there are some newer models on the market that narrowly best these headphones when it comes to sound quality, but we highly doubt anyone will be disappointed by the sound offered by the QuietComfort 35 II

-Here again, there are a few newer models on the market from Bose and Sony that offer slightly more adept active noise cancellation, but the differences are minor and likely not noticeable outside of direct side-by-side comparisons.
+Here again, a few newer models on the market from Bose and Sony offer slightly more adept active noise cancellation.
+Still, the differences are minor and likely not noticeable outside of direct side-by-side comparisons.

 Bose doesn't change its physical design between headphones too much, so if you've ever tried on a pair of Bose headphones and found them comfy, we think you'll have similar sentiments about the QuietComfort 35 II.
 It has widely spaced, fluffy padding that accepts any sized ears and provides a cozy fit.
-And, for you vegans out there, the leather is synthetic.
+The leather is synthetic.